 Parenting Plan First Right of Refusal Over Stepparents

-There was nothing in the parenting plan that purported to prevent a court from modifying the parenting plan.
+There was nothing in the parenting plan that purported to prevent a court from later issuing a child custody modification.

 Trial Court – No Parenting Plan Modification

-The father had subsequently remarried, and five years later he filed a custody modification motion, seeking solely to modify the first right of refusal provision motion to modify the parenting plan, alleging that the children had a “strong relationship” with their stepmother, and it was in their best interests for his wife to care for them during his time when he was unavailable.
-The father’s motion requested a hearing.
+The father had subsequently remarried, and five years later he filed a custody modification motion, seeking only to change the first right of refusal provision motion to modify the parenting plan, alleging that the children had a “strong relationship” with their stepmother, and it was in their best interests for his wife to care for them during his time when he was unavailable.
+The father’s custody modification motion requested a hearing.

-The mother filed a response, objecting to the modification, and denying that the children had a strong relationship with their stepmother.
+The mother filed a response, objecting to the custody modification, and denying that the children had a strong relationship with their stepmother.
 The trial court then denied the father’s motion without a hearing, stating “the parties’ parenting plan specifically contemplated that they might remarry and provided that a stepparent would not be considered ‘immediate family.'”
-Short.3In re: Marriage of Short, ¶ 4 (Colo.App.
-2020) (Unpublished decision).
+Short, ¶ 4.

 The father first requested reconsideration, pointing out that not only did he request a hearing, but the trial court denied his motion without even affording him the seven days to reply to the response provided by Colo.
 R. Civ.
 P. 121, § 1-15(1)(c).
-The father then appealed.
+Getting nowhere, the father then appealed.